Author About Us

 As Kagome ran after the red flash of Inuyasha's robes, she had heard Souta complaining, "Awww, Mama!
 But I don't wanna stay here.
 I wanna help--"

-Then she hadn't had time to think, hadn't had time to do anything but follow Inuyasha's urgent orders as the first of a stream of hideous insect youkai emerged from the well-house.
+time to do anything but follow Inuyasha's urgent orders as the

 Draw.
 Aim.
 Release.
 How long had she and Inuyasha been battling this unending stream of invaders?
 Hours, though it felt like an eternity of days.